ai4protein/VenusPLM/README.md

 ### Pre-training data

 VenusPLM is pre-trained on VenusPod, a protein sequence dataset with over 9 billion sequences.
-The dataset is constructed by integrating multiple protein sequence databases, including UniRef100, OAS, NCBI, GOPC, MGnify, JGI and MEER, etc.
+The dataset is constructed by integrating multiple protein sequence databases, including UniRef100, OAS, NCBI, GOPC, MGnify, JGI, etc.

 ### Pre-training task